MIT Media Lab

 - IP Professionals

-Experts at the heart of the digital revolution
+Experts at the heart of the constant influx of technologies driving digital business

 We’re gathering the experts who’ll give you the inside track on the technologies and businesses that are disrupting industries, creating entirely new markets, and changing society.